Banbury-inc/NeuraNet/Artificial_Intelligence/large_language_model/README.md

 - Continue with my vision to connect constantly model training to a decentralized file sharing system, primarily used to share resources and allocate machine power optimally.
 - AI supercharged linux operating system.
 A conversation type mode and a mode for actually using the computer.
 Absolutely seamless.
+- AI agent that literally builds and improves itself by submitting merge requests.